cyrilondon/rover-project/README.md

 ```

-Furthemore, in case of any exception is thrown during the first function applying, the `Event` is transformed in an `Exception Event` (with the Exception as property instance) and is published to be handled by a dedicated `Exception Subscriber`.
+Furthermore, in case of any exception is thrown when applying the first function to the `Entity` (most often during the validation step), the `Event` is then mapped into an `Exception Event` (with the root `Exception` and the `Event` as instance properties) of base type [BaseDomainEventWithException](src/main/java/com/game/domain/model/event/exception/BaseDomainEventWithException.java), which is in turn published to be handled by a dedicated `Exception Subscriber`.

 This is shown in the below extract where the Exception Subscriber is represented by a `MockRoverMovedEventWithExceptionSubscriber` as we are running under unit testing (more on this on the next section).